BBowenDev/Fairseq-VaTeX-ZH-EN/README.md

 ### VaTeX Dataet
 This implementation of Fairseq trains on text-only caption data from the [VaTeX dataset](https://eric-xw.github.io/vatex-website/index.html).
 The VaTeX datasets (`Training Set v1.0`, `Validaiton Set v1.0`, `Public Test Set v1.1`) are downloaded from the [VaTeX GitHub](https://eric-xw.github.io/vatex-website/download.html), tokenized, and processed in the `preprocess.sh` script.

 In the VaTeX dataset, the final 5 captions of each video are parallel translations.
-The `-f False` argument of `vatex_preprocess.py` will utilize only these 129,926 caption sentences per language.
-The `-f True`, the default argument, will utilize the entire dataset of
+These parallel captions can be selected for use, but the full dataset is used by default.
+Additionally, the `Public Test Set v1.1` set does not contain any Simplified Chinese (ZH), so 10,000 English (EN) and Chinese (ZH) captions are taken from the `Validaiton Set v1.0` set to test the model.

+The `vatex_preprocess.py` script has optional arguments to modify dataset usage:
+* `-f True` [True/False] if True, all captions.
+If False, utilize only parallel translations
+* `-t 10000` [int] number of captions from validation set to be used for testing (maximum 29,999)

+**_NOTE_**: The small size of the validation and testing sets may raise [warnings](https://github.com/rsennrich/subword-nmt/issues/63) from Fairseq, but the model will still train and test.

 ### Tokenization
 The raw text JSON files are downloaded with `wget` and tokenized with the `vatex_preprocess.py` script in the `preprocess.sh` script.
 English (EN) captions are tokenized using [nltk](https://www.nltk.org/index.html)'s `word_tokenize`.
 Chinese (ZH) captions are tokenized using [jieba](https://github.com/fxsjy/jieba)'s `lcut`.
 The jieba model utilized a pretrained, built-in dictionary to tokenize characters.

 Tokenized `.en` and `.zh` files are created for each set `train`, `val`, and `test` and saved in `/vatex/tok`.
 * [mosesdecoder](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/tokenizer.perl) was also tested as a replacement for nltk, bit it was found that it unecessarily increased the complexity of tokenization.

-The `vatex_preprocess.py` script has optional arguments:
-* `-f True` [True/False] if True, all captions.
-If False, utilize only parallel translations
-* `-t 10000` [int] number of captions from validation set to be used for testing (maximum 29,999)

 ### Byte Pair Encoding
 Byte Pair Encoding (BPE) is used to encode tokenized caption data into a format readable by Fariseq.
 Because the BPE algorithm is language-independent, the same processing is done on both English (EN) and Chinese (ZH) datasets.
 The following implementations of BPE were tested: